harshdhoke/Sign-Language-Identification-using-K_Nearest_Neighbor-Algorithm/README.md

 # Sign-Language-Translator
-Using TensorFlow to translate Sign Language in real-time. **_Final Release_**

-The Sign Language Translator is my final project for Grade 12 Computer Science and the <a href="https://tensorflow.devpost.com/">⚡#PoweredByTF 2.0 Challenge!</a>.
-Its purpose is to allow users to communicate more effectively with their computers and other people.
-To be specific, using this program, you can sign multiple words with one gesture and copy the translated text with the click of a button.
-Additionally, users can video call each other and talk using gestures that get converted into Computer Speech.
+The Sign Language Translator is my major project for final year of B. Tech in Computer Science and Engineering.
+The puspose behind the project is to bridge the gap between signers and non-signers.

 ## Features
 - [x] Hand Gesture Training and Classification